ChrisJohnsen/ISBN-Export-Tool/README.md

         work (maybe you saved the paperback edition, the library doesn't have it, but does have a hardback edition).

-    * Optionally include both the ISBN-13 and ISBN-10 of each shelved item:
+    * Optionally include both the ISBN-13 and ISBN-10 of each ISBN:

             node isbn-tool.js get-ISBNS path/to/export.csv to-read --both